Can I participate in the first three shows at the same time?

-Our typical rehearsal schedule includes rehearsals two days a week over the course of 6 or 7 weeks.
-Rehearsals usually occur on Tuesdays from 5—7pm and Fridays from 6—10pm.
+Our typical rehearsal schedule includes rehearsals two or three days a week over the course of 6 or 7 weeks.
+Rehearsals usually occur on Tuesdays from 5—7pm, Fridays from 6—10pm and select afternoons.
 Once we reach Tech Week—the week before the show opens—the cast and crew rehearse every night for approximately four hours each evening in order to fully incorporate all of the scenery, costumes, sound, lighting, and make-up.

 A tentative rehearsal schedule is posted online a few weeks before each audition, and is also available at the audition so that you can write down any conflicts when you hand in your forms.